stackinabox/elkstack-blueprint/README.md

 **Overview**
 ########

-This template will help us in launching an instance with Elasticsearch,logstash and Kibana by specifying the parameters listed below as parameters.
+This template will launch an instance with Elasticsearch, Logstash and Kibana by taking the following as parameters.

-**keyname,security group,image,flavor,internal network and public network** have been specified as parameters so that we can choose type of **instance** and also **key pair,security group** and onto which **internal subnet** the instance is to be launched.
+**keyname, security group, image, flavor, internal network and public network**

-Resources used in the HOT template are **port** and **floating ip**
+Resources used in the HOT template are **port** and **floating ip**.

 For the server that we are launching (OS::Nova::Server), we link it to a neutron port resource (type OS::Neutron::Port) and to a floating ip resource (type OS::Neutron::FloatingIP).

-Port assigned to the server represents a logical switch port and is linked to the default security group to ensure secure access to the instances.
-The floating ip resources provide external access to instances.
+The port assigned to the server represents a logical switch port and is linked to the default security group to ensure secure access to the instance.
+The floating ip resources provide external access to the instance.

 Detailed information on parameters and resource types are available on